freeCodeCamp/how-to-contribute-to-open-source/README.md

 - [Google Summer of Code](https://summerofcode.withgoogle.com/) - An annually run paid program by Google focused on bringing more student developers into open-source software development.
 - [Rails Girls Summer of Code](https://railsgirlssummerofcode.org/) - A global fellowship program for women and non-binary coders where they work on existing open-source projects and expand their skillset.
 - [Major League Hacking Fellowship](https://fellowship.mlh.io/) - A remote internship alternative for aspiring technologists where they build, or contribute to open-source projects.
+- [Girlscript Summer of Code](https://gssoc.girlscript.tech/) - is a three-month-long Open-Source Program conducted every summer by the Girlscript Foundation.
+With constant efforts, participants contribute to numerous projects under the extreme guidance of skilled mentors over these months.
+With such exposure, students begin to contribute to real-world projects from the comfort of their homes.

 ## Open Source programs to participate in